Energy Consumption Regression Analysis.

 • Indicates a market moving toward rebalancing, not yet in full expansion.

-Excel based data analysis & interactive dashboard: Top corporate chocolate wholesalers by dominant regions
+Top corporate chocolate wholesalers by dominant regions.

 The following is a real case where a client wanted a detailed analysis of top corporate chocolate wholesalers’ sales across major geographic regions over the last past 12 months.
 Client wanted to understand seasonal trends, identifying top-performing chocolate products, and assessing which segments are driving the most volume and revenue.